svgeesus/EuroMPE/Duophonic/MPU-board.md

 150     80mA
 600     100mA

-T3.6 ($29.25) has less memory, has 2 DAC outs (not needed here), power draw unspecified (@@measure it) but less than 4.1.
-Unobtainable due to NXP parts shortage, likely to be discontinued along with 3.5, 3.2 and LC!
+T3.6 ($29.25) had less memory, has 2 DAC outs (not needed here), power draw unspecified (@@measure it) but less than 4.1.
+Unobtainable due to NXP parts shortage, was discontinued along with 3.5, 3.2 and LC!

-The two are _somewhat_ pin-compatible.
-Where possible, pins below are chosen to be shared between the two MCUs.
-Lots of uncertainties though, test on breadboard before rolling a PCB and maybe stick with one MCU rather than trying to be compatible.
-Downside, running out of room on T3.6 means making a second board.

 ## MIDI